Columbia Icefield Adventure: Tickets and Tips

 The Banff tour can originate in either Calgary, Canmore, Banff or Lake Louise.
 You can begin and end in two different locations.
 In addition to the exciting Columbia Icefield activities, the Columbia Icefield Discovery tour from Banff may also include stops at Lake Louise, the Crowfoot Glacier, Bow Lake and Peyto Lake.

-The Jasper begins and ends in the Town of Jasper.
+The Jasper tour begins and ends in the Town of Jasper.
 In addition to the exciting Columbia Icefield activities, the Columbia Icefield Discovery tour from Jasper may also include stops at Athabasca Falls and the Stutfield Glacier.

 Peyto Lake, Banff National Park